OSSILab/NetStandard.Utilities/README.md

 # NetStandard.Utilities
-A general purpose utility and helper library for .NET development
+A general purpose open source utility and helper library for .NET development

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.